 Origin: South Asia, East Africa and New Guinea

-Light: Bright light; no direct sun in summer.
+Light: Bright light; no direct midday sun in summer.

 Humidity: Moderate (at least 40% relative humidity).
 Place pot on a tray of wet pebbles to raise the humidity around it.

-Fertilizer: Feed monthly in spring and summer with a high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a high-phosphorus liquid fertilizer diluted by half.
 Too much fertilizer promotes leafy growth and few flowers.

 Propagation: Take 4 inch (10 cm) stem tip cuttings in spring or summer.
 They'll root easily in water or moist soil.
 Sow seeds in spring or early summer.